Why do I need a course like FF1?

 Who is FF1 for?

-FF1 is designed for people of all income brackets who want to face the facts of their financial life and find a way forward.
+FF1 is designed for people of all incomes who want to face the facts of their financial life and find a way forward.
 It's a financial literacy course for people with an independent streak, willing to do things differently than the norm.
-It's for people who are willing to do the work and willing to make a change.
+It's for people who recognize they want something different, are willing to do the work, and ready to make a change.
 It's for people willing to invest in others, and themselves, in a learning community.

 Who is it not for?

-It is not for people looking for an easy way out, or for facile solutions, or miracle cures, or get-rich quick schemes.
+It is not for people looking for an easy solution, miracle cure, or get-rich quick scheme.
+There is no easy path to financial indepedence.
 This course is going to ask you questions and provide ideas that might require living differently and thinking differently.
 Financial freedom is about a new relationship with money and all the incremental changes to your life that come with that.

-Why do you call FF1 “the most effective way to learn personal finance online”?
+You call FF1 “the most effective way to learn personal finance online.”
+How can you make that claim?

 Yes, it’s a big claim.
 And we believe it's true.
-PUGS Financial Freedom is structured to give you the benefits of online learning: flexibility to work at your own pace and schedule, as well as offer the accountability, ideas, and support of a classroom community.
-The whole point is not to read about financial freedom but build a system to ACT on it.
+PUGS Financial Freedom is structured to give you the benefits of online learning: flexibility to work at your own pace and schedule and at the same time, but benefits of learning in community: accountability, ideas, and support of a cohort.
+The whole course is geared not to have you read about financial freedom but actually build a system to ACT on it.
+Alumni report saving $100-$800 per month afterwards.

 What does the course look like in terms of work and timing?